bradcstevens/ms-teams-ai-agent/README.md

 # Azure AI Agent Framework for Microsoft Teams

-A production-ready AI agent framework for Microsoft Teams, built with Azure Container Apps, Azure OpenAI, and the Microsoft Agent Framework.
+An AI agent for Microsoft Teams, built with Azure Container Apps, Azure OpenAI, and the Microsoft Agent Framework.
 Deploy to Azure with a single command using Azure Developer CLI.

 ## Features